Mobile air conditioning with climate-friendly refrigerant CO2

 After 165,000 kilometres vehicle mileage, the CO2 climate compressor – the heart of every air conditioning system – performed well and was still very tight.
 The prototype mobile air conditioning system in the UBA official car was retrofitted in summer 2015 with a new CO2 compressor.
 It was designed to meet the latest manufacturer requirements in terms of geometry and dimensions.
 At the time a heat exchanger was also replaced since the prototype part showed outside corrosion.
 The new CO2-compressor component proved its robustness in everyday operation till the end of the car operation in spring 2017.

 Prospects for CO2 as a refrigerant

 Although CO2 was already a real option for mobile air conditioning systems in the late 1990s, cars fitted with CO2 air conditioning systems are rare on the market.
 One reason for the delay is that the air conditioning system with CO2 required new development and testing of the pressure-resistant components for the refrigerant CO2.
-Since October 2016 first cars with CO2 mobile air conditioning have been available in luxury cars by two German car manufacturers, and CO2 systems were also announced for the future mass market.
+End of October 2016 first cars with CO2 mobile air conditioning became available.
+They are currently offered for luxury cars by a German car manufacturer and are announced for the future mass market.
 Meanwhile very tight electric driven CO2 compressors were developed, paving the way for CO2 mobile air conditioning in electric driven car models.